YashIndane/YashIndane/README.md

 ### Hello, I am Yash Indane
 I always keep myself updated with the latest technologies used in the industry .
-My areas of interest are _Python_, _Cloud Computing_, _DevOps_, _MLOps_ and _IOT_.
+My areas of interest are _Python_, _DevOps_, _Agentic AI_ & _IOT_.
 I contribute on Github as well as on other platforms.

 **Here is a list of my other contributions -**